 Another option could be to puree a frozen package of acai fruit (sold in the freezer section) with some banana, oats, greens, and then add some granola, nuts, or your favorite whole grain vegan cereal.
 Or, cook up some grains, add some nuts and seeds, add some fruit and spices, or just deck it out with some avocados and savory veggies.
 A breakfast bowl is like an empty canvas; there are no rules.
 Put what you want in, and have at it!

-For more plant-based breakfast options, see our breakfast recipes.
+For more dairy free breakfast ideas, see our breakfast recipes.
 All of them are dairy-free and there’s something there for everyone, no matter what your eating preferences.

 What’s your favorite dairy-free breakfast?